 By contrast, due to the diminishing influence in the medium term of the abovementioned price-raising factors and the government's efforts to combat inflation, it will gradually decrease.
-The most substantial inflation-cutting measures supported by the Cabinet of Ministers on March 6, 2007 are associated with the budget and tax policy, crediting and other undertakings that can improve the situation in the real estate market, labour market, productivity and the competition policy.
+The most substantial inflation-cutting measures supported by the Cabinet of Ministers on the 6th of March this year are associated with the budget and tax policy, crediting and other undertakings that can improve the situation in the real estate market, labour market, productivity and the competition policy.

 The employment and unemployment indicators are gradually improving.
-In recent years the number of employed has been rising annually by 1-2% (in 2006 by 5.0%), while the unemployment rate decreased from 14.4% in 2000 to 6.8% in 2006.
+In recent years the number of employed has been rising every year by 1-2% (in 2006 by 5%) while the unemployment rate decreased from 14.4% in 2000 to 6.8% in 2006

 The economic growth potential is best characterised by investment growth.
-In comparison with 2000, gross fixed capital formation in 2006 increased by 2.6 times and in 2006 it increased by 18%.
+In comparison with 2000, gross fixed capital formation in 2006 increased 2.6 times and in 2006 it increased by 18.3%.
 The investment growth rate and its share in GDP are among the highest in the EU.
 If there are no external shocks GDP in the medium-term can be expected to grow by 6-8% annually.
-The Ministry of Economics forecasts, that the GDP in 2007 will increase by 9%.
+The Ministry of Economics forecasts GDP increase by 9%in 2007.